vince-jq-sun/units_viewer/README.md

 ## Support

-Questions are welcomed at [vince.sun@nyu.edu](mailto:vince.sun@nyu.edu) or on the GitHub issues page.
+Questions are welcomed at vince.sun[at]nyu.edu or on the GitHub issues page.

 Thank you for using Units Viewer!